Masters of Nursing (MN) Degree

 Graduate courses are offered primarily online with teleconference and video conference used to supplement content.
 See teaching methods for more information.
 Travel to Bozeman is required at the beginning of Fall semester.

-Application Deadline February 15th
+- Application Deadline is February 15th

 MN Degree Program of Study